-EB: We are mostly women business owners in the building where my bakery is located.
+BETH: We are mostly women business owners in the building where my bakery is located.
 We have learned to bond together to market ourselves as a group—to help each other with whatever needs to be done.
 No questions asked.

 I would tell other business women who follow that dream to believe in that dream, but do so with all the knowledge you can get.

 Have a great team in place—accountant, lawyer, banker, insurance agent, and support system.
 They are invaluable to your survival.
 It is your dream, but they are there to see things you don’t see.
 If one of the players doesn’t work, it’s okay to change.
 It’s your dream, it’s your business—you are the bus driver of this journey.
 You make all final decisions.